-If you are looking for the best places to scuba dive in Indonesia, you need to go to the north-east of Bali.
-At the end of a curvy road, up and down the hills, between the jungle and the rice fields, lies on a black pebble beach the village of Tulamben.
+When going diving in Bali, you absolutely need to go to the northeast shore of Bali.
+At the end of a curvy road, up and down the hills, between the jungle and the rice fields, lies a black pebble beach the village of Tulamben.
 Without the periodical wrath of Mount Agung, Tulamben would have stayed a tiny village in the middle of nowhere.
-Due to the volcanic activity, the underwater ecosystem has the perfect ground for a very diverse marine fauna.
-Not only it is an incredible macro diving site where underwater photographers hunt for the Denise pygmy seahorse or the Donut Doto nudibranch, but Tulamben is one of the best wreck dive sites in the world thanks to a curious history linked again to the volcano: the USAT Liberty.
+Due to the volcanic activity, the underwater ecosystem got the perfect ground to develop exceptional marine biodiversity.
+Not only it is an incredible macro diving site where underwater photographers hunt for the Denise pygmy seahorse or the “donut” doto nudibranch, but Tulamben is not only one of the best dive sites in Bali, it is also one of the best wreck dive sites in the world thanks to a curious history linked again to the volcano: the USAT Liberty.

 The USAT Liberty wreck is one of the most accessible wreck dives in the world as the wreck starts only 25m from the beach and only 5m of depth.
 Its deepest point is at 30m, it is then accessible for most recreational divers, explaining its high popularity.